 - Whering: Sign up, upload pieces single-piece at a time, free core app with no published item cap.
 Pretty interface throughout.
 The first thirty seconds are friendly without being magical.

-- PutTogether: Sign up, upload one outfit photo, watch the app extract every piece and then draw an illustrated portrait of the user in the clothes.
-The portrait is the magic moment.
-Takes about sixty seconds.
+- PutTogether: Sign up, upload one outfit photo, watch the app extract every piece and then draw a watercolor portrait of the user in the clothes.
+Takes about 60 seconds.
+The portrait is the moment users either remember or don't.

 Round 2: Daily outfit picks

 - Whering: Outfit recommendations styled as flat-lays on a clean background.
-The core app is free, with optional credits and one-time purchases around extra AI/styling actions.
-Daily card is correct but rarely surprising; Whering is not optimized for the morning decision.
+The core app is free for cataloging and the sustainability dashboard; AI styling actions (background removal beyond the monthly batch, the $4.99 one-time Outfit Maker tool, AI lookup credits) consume credits or one-time IAPs.
+The daily card is correct but rarely surprising — Whering is not optimized for the morning decision.

-- PutTogether: Daily card opens to one outfit on the user's illustrated avatar, weather-aware (factoring how the weather feels, the day's swing, rain probability), city-aware (recommendation text references the user's location).
-Tomorrow's vibe set the night before; outfit ready at wake.
+- PutTogether: Daily card opens to one outfit on the user's watercolor avatar, weather-aware (humidity, rain probability, the day's swing), city-aware (recommendation text references the user's location).
+Tomorrow's vibe can be set the night before; the outfit is ready at wake.

 Round 3: Sustainability